 If you’re experiencing diarrhea or nausea/vomiting with your stomach pains, it is likely gastroenteritis (stomach bug).
 If that sounds like what you or your kiddo are experiencing, pop over to the Kinsa app and let us know so you can get more specific information on that!

 Why is my stomach hurting?
-Other possible causes:
+Other possible causes of stomach pain:

 - Constipation (can be a symptom and a diagnosis!)